Capabilities in Technical Preview 1512 for Configuration Manager

 The setting Scan network files must first be enabled ("yes") for this setting to be available to configure.

-By default, this setting is "No" meaning that a full scan will not access mapped network drives.
+By default, this setting is "No" meaning that a full scan won't access mapped network drives.

 Auto sample file submission settings: